Equivariant ordinary homology and cohomology: Parametrized spaces and lax maps

 \begin{definition} A {\em lax map} $(X,p,\sigma)\laxto (Y,q,\tau)$ is a map $X\to LY$ under and over $B$.
 It can also be thought of as a pair $(f,\lambda)$ where $f\colon X\to Y$ is a $G$-map under $B$ and $\lambda\colon qf\to p$ is a Moore homotopy rel $\sigma(B)$. \end{definition}

 In this context we shall call maps under and over $B$ {\em strict} maps.
 We can also think of strict maps as those lax maps in which the homotopies have zero length.
 To avoid confusion we will use ``$\laxto$" in the text to indicate lax maps, reserving ``$\to$" for strict maps.
-(In diagrams we will use ordinary arrows and rely on context.)

 We have an associative composition of lax maps: If $(f,\lambda)\colon (X,p,\sigma)\laxto (Y,q,\tau)$ and $(g,\mu)\colon (Y,q,\tau) \laxto (Z,r,\upsilon)$, then

 where $\mu f\colon rgf \to qf$ is the evident Moore homotopy.
 Thus, we can form the category $G \Lax B$ of ex-$G$-spaces and lax maps (similarly, we have the category $G\LaxU B$ of $G$-spaces over $B$ and lax maps).
 Thinking of lax maps as strict maps $X\to LY$, we have